Friends of Ramsden Road

-The group is now firmly established with a constitution, committee (on which GLASS are represented), bank account and as well as looking at repair/maintenance work have started fundraising.
+The group is now firmly established with a constitution, committee (on which the Green Lane Association are represented), bank account and as well as looking at repair/maintenance work have started fundraising.

 Several site surveys have been carried out and the proposal is for a phased program of work to address the issues of water drainage and erosion of the surface.
 It is widely agreed that damage to this right of way is not caused by motorised use but by water erosion.